 Interestingly though, coffee like the Europeans make it is not as dangerous as you may think!
-This is due to the high pressure of steam that causes the coffee to release its flavor in its concentrated form, without releasing to much caffeine.
+This is due to the high pressure of steam that causes the coffee to release its flavour in its concentrated form, without releasing too much caffeine.

 Alcohol, tea and coffee: The bottom line is that these are all socially accepted drugs, which have an antidepressant effect on the body.

-When we are young we are able to eliminate these toxins easily, as we get older, the effects accumulate in fat stores, this causes toxins to hang around, that are difficult to eliminate.
+When we are young, we are able to eliminate these toxins easily.
+As we get older, the effects accumulate in fat stores, causing toxins to hang around that are difficult to eliminate.

-In its natural form fiber helps balance blood sugar levels, reduces cholesterol and binds too estrogen, so the body can excrete it more efficiently.
+In its natural form, fibre helps balance blood sugar levels, reduces cholesterol, and binds to estrogen, so the body can excrete it more efficiently.

-The presence of fiber in your diet is essential, as it binds to water and increases the bulk of stools.
+The presence of fibre in your diet is essential, as it binds to water and increases the bulk of stools.